5 Mistakes to Avoid When Purchasing a Property in Thailand

 - Choose the right developer by completing due diligence.

-- Research market values.
+- Research market value.